usnistgov/artiq_scan_framework/README.md

 ## Testing Summary
 The framework has been thoroughly tested through its use in lab experiments at NIST since 2017.
-It is currently being used by the ion storage group and quantum processing at NIST.
+It is currently being used by the Quantum Processing Group and the Ion Storage Group at NIST.

 ## Getting started